jaydenseric/ruck/readme.md

   } from "./components/PageError.mjs";

   /**
-   * Gets the Ruck app route details for a URL.
+   * Gets the Ruck app route plan for a URL.
    * @type {import("ruck/serve.mjs").Router}
    */
   export default function router(url, headManager, isInitialRoute) {
     if (url.pathname === "/") {
-      return routeDetailsForContentWithCss(
+      return routePlanForContentWithCss(
         // Dynamically import route components so they only load when needed. import("./components/PageHome.mjs").then(
           ({ default: PageHome, css }) => ({